oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

 ###Activation level exclusiveness - `exclusive_active_groups`
 If your custom workflow represents a replacement flow for some already existent workflows you may provide a possibility to secure your customization by ensuring  that only one of them can be activated in the system at a time.
 This can be performed by defining *common exclusive activation group* for both workflows.
 That can be done in workflow configuration node named `exclusive_active_groups`.
-For example, we have BasicSalesFlow and MyShopSalesFlow workflows.
-They are both use the same related entity (let's say Order) and MyShopSalesFlow is a full replacement for another one.
+For example, we have `basic_sales_flow` and `my_shop_sales_flow` workflows.
+They are both use the same related entity (let's say Order) and `my_shop_sales_flow` is a full replacement for another one.
 So we need to force administrators to enable only one of them.
 In that case, we can provide a common group in workflows configurations under `exclusive_active_groups` node.
 Let's name it 'sales'.
 So, now, when an administrator will attempt to activate one of that groups there would be an additional check for group conflicts and notice generated if another workflow in the group 'sales' is already active.
 So that two workflows would never be active at once.

 ###Record level exclusiveness - `exclusive_record_groups`